On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: Introduction

 The mirror correspondence of Batyrev--Borisov \cite{BB} constructs mirror pairs $(X,\breve{X})$ as anti-canonical hypersurfaces in four-dimensional toric varieties defined by dual lattice polytopes.
 In this paper, we investigate a relationship between (mod $2$) Betti numbers of certain real Lagrangians $\breve{L}_\RR \subset \breve{X}$ and integral points in the lattice polytope $P$ that defines~$X$.
 In view of Batyrev's result~\cite{B} relating the Hodge numbers of $X$ to integral points in $P$, this suggests an intriguing correspondence between the mod $2$ topology of real Lagrangians in Calabi--Yau threefolds and Hodge numbers of the mirror Calabi--Yau.

-In our setting, the lattice polytope $P$ provides the base $B := \partial P$ of dual singular Lagrangian torus fibrations $f \colon X \to B$ and $\breve{f} \colon \breve{X} \to B$.
+In our setting, the choice of an integral affine structure with simple singularities on the boundary $B := \partial P$ of the lattice polytope $P$ specifies dual singular Lagrangian torus fibrations $f \colon X \to B$ and $\breve{f} \colon \breve{X} \to B$.
 These fibrations were constructed by Gross \cite{GrossTopology,GrossBB} and Casta\~{n}o-Bernard--Matessi \cite{CBM3}; they give topological versions of the structures predicted by the Strominger--Yau--Zaslow Conjecture~\cite{SYZ}.
-The real Lagrangian $\breve{L}_\RR \subset \breve{X}$ that we consider is the fixed locus of the anti-symplectic involution \cite{CBM} of $\breve{X}$ given on smooth fibres of $\breve{f}$ by $x \mapsto -x$.
+Note that in a Batyrev-Borisov mirror pair $(X, \breve{X})$, the mirror $\breve{X}$ is only well-defined up to birational modifications, but that the choice of the integral affine structure on $B$ leads to the construction of a specific torus fibration $f \colon X \to B$, and then, by compactification of the dual torus fibration, of a specific topological model $\breve{X}$ of the mirror.
+The real Lagrangian $\breve{L}_\RR \subset \breve{X}$ that we consider is the fixed locus of an anti-symplectic involution of $\breve{X}$ given on smooth fibres of $\breve{f}$ by $x \mapsto -x$.
+This anti-symplectic involution was introduced in \cite{CBMS} and studied in \cite{CBM} .